bennyguitar/libHN/README.md

 **HNManager** is going to be your go-to class for using libHN.
 Every action flows through there - all web calls, session generation, etc. It's your conduit to HackerNews functionality.
 HNManager is a Singleton class, and has a <code>sharedManager</code> initialization that you should use to make sure everything gets routed correctly through the Manager.

+**Starting a Session**

+Add the code snippet, <code>[[HNManager sharedManager] startSession]</code>, to begin a session of the HNManager's sharedManager object.
+This method will log in a user if he/she has logged in on the app previously, using the Cookie that is stored on the device.
+For best practices, add this method to the <code>- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions</code> method in your <code>AppDelegate.m</code> class before the method returns.
+This will ensure that setting up the manager is the first thing that happens when your app launches, and that any users that are logged in, will log in immediately as well.

 ---------------------

 ## Fetching Posts